pingcap/docs/how-to/troubleshoot/diagnose-map.md

         - The setting can be found from the start of the log by searching `region-concurrency`.
         - If TiDB Lightning shares a server with other services (e.g. Importer), you must manually set `region-concurrency` to 75% of the total number of CPU cores on that server.
-        - If there is a quota on CPU (e.g. limited by Kubernetes settings), Lightning might not be able to read this out.
+        - If there is a quota on CPU (for example, limited by Kubernetes settings), TiDB Lightning might not be able to read this out.
 In this case, `region-concurrency` must also be manually reduced.

     - Every additional index introduces a new KV pair for each row.
 If there are N indices, the actual size to be imported would be approximately (N+1) times the size of the Mydumper output.
 If the indices are negligible, you may first remove them from the schema, and add them back via `CREATE INDEX` after the import is complete.
     - The version of TiDB Lightning is old.
 Try the latest version, which might improve the import speed.